 ACA was the first organization to make a call for hearings.
 On December 29, 2017, ACA called upon Congress to hold hearings on tax reform for Americans abroad.
-In September of 2019 ACA launched the "Americans Abroad Fight for Tax Fairness!" write-in campaign, to support efforts for Congressional hearings, making it easy and simple for supporters to send an appeal to hold hearings to their Representatives in Congress, along with the members of the House Ways & Means Select Revenue Committee.
-ACA has recently lauched an additional campaign calling on House Ways & Means Commitee Chairman Richard Neal to make hearings a PRIORITY for the Committee: https://www.americansabroad.org/call-on-house-ways-and-means-committee-to-hold-hearings-on-americans-abroad/
+In September of 2019 ACA launched the "Americans Abroad Fight for Tax Fairness!" write-in campaign, to support efforts for Congressional hearings, making it easy and simple for supporters to send an appeal to hold hearings to their Representatives in Congress, along with the members of the House Ways & Means Subcommitee on Tax Policy.
+ACA has recently lauched an additional campaign calling on the Chairman of the House Ways & Means Commitee to make hearings a PRIORITY for the Committee: https://www.americansabroad.org/call-on-house-ways-and-means-committee-to-hold-hearings-on-americans-abroad/

 This is the second ACA/DEG analysis of a possible version – a so-called “Vanilla Approach” – to Residence-Based Taxation (RBT).
 The first study was released in November 2017, as the Tax Cuts and Jobs Act was being enacted.